KeithTheEE/redditPythonHelper/ROADMAP.md

 ### Short Term Roadmap

-Address Flair and being adding tests.
+Address Flair and begin adding tests.
 When min_spanning_tree program is complete, as well as when 'fix reddit archive' is done, begin rolling out a new classifier using LDA

 #### Add
- - [X] Migrate most files to usb/usb-sata drive to host.
-Watch power requirements.
  - With light archive, build a 'save state' and 'load state' function so records on new posts aren't lost during reboots.
- - [X] loggingSetup.py: a module to be imported first by rpiManager and main, which sets up the logging format so the program can be called by either module on any system and initialize in the same way
  - botHelperFunctions/botMetrics: Add ram usage check and log it in every 'awake' cycle of program, to try and tease out any possible MemeoryError's kicking up after long periods of time.
 Might as well save other diagnostics info, maybe call this from the hearbeat thread so it becomes a better representation of runtime
- - [X] rpiManager.startupSwitchFlag(): IGNORED
  Also a pull origin master from github state would be incredibly useful
  - [X] Verify reddit post logs by grabbing most recent bot comments.
 This should reduce risk of two computers commenting on the same post which could happen if databases are de-synced and one computer is not in quiet mode because I typed in the wrong command.
 Opperator Error Risk Reduction.
 Only the most recent x+buffer hours of interaction are needed.
 This does not protect from multiple posts by the same user but should prevent multiple comments on the same post even if the bot runs on different computers.
  - Full Test Suite: PRIORITY (Ok it'll have to wait until posts have been archived, but it'll still be nice)
- - [X] Archive Posts: PRIORITY
-    Solidify what values to save, and what to save them with.
-Probably build an SQL to XML or JSON exporter for third party testing.
  - botMetrics.measureUserReaction():
  A function focused on seeing if a user did in fact go to r/learnpython after the bot made its suggestion.
 Currently built (kind of, the praw wrappers messed it up a bit), now need to add functionality in main.py to use it
  - Continue Documentation in functions, add documentation files too
- - A queue which has inputs added to it by functions, and removed by the raspberry pi gpio handler, allowing the bot to change LED status based on what it's doing.
+ - LED Status: A queue which has inputs added to it by functions, and removed by the raspberry pi gpio handler, allowing the bot to change LED status based on what it's doing.
 Similar to the twitter event bot design (sepperate project).
- - Deprecate karma scatter plot: or change it post all posts in the past week to minimize size.
+ - [X] Deprecate karma scatter plot: or change it post all posts in the past week to minimize size.
 It's no longer useful or very interesting.
 Maybe activate it once a week or something too
- - [X] Consider creating praw rewrapper (prawRegift) to hold all praw focused wrappers and sepperate it from the phb functions.
-This will make it easier to have the same protections on other bots as necessary.
  - botMetrics.predictUserReaction(): A function to go through users comment history, look at the parent comments, and from that gauge how the user will respond to the bots help.
 In the future adjust how the bot replies based on the predicted responsiveness.
 For now, it'll just build an archive of users responses to previous comments.